TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="http://www.nasa.gov/press-release/nasa-selects-new-instruments-for-priority-artemis-science-on-moon" >🔗</a> **[NASA]** NASA Selects New Instruments for Priority Artemis Science on Moon
+- <a href="http://www.nasa.gov/press-release/nasa-invites-media-to-headquarters-to-meet-commercial-crew-astronauts" >🔗</a> **[NASA]** NASA Invites Media to Headquarters to Meet Commercial Crew Astronauts
+- <a href="https://spacenews.com/lockheed-and-abls-first-uk-vertical-launch-slips-into-2023/" >🔗</a> **[SpaceNews]** Lockheed and ABL’s first UK vertical launch slips into 2023
 - <a href="https://spacenews.com/gao-u-s-space-command-basing-decision-process-fell-short-on-transparency-and-credibility/" >🔗</a> **[SpaceNews]** GAO: U.S. Space Command basing decision process fell short on ‘transparency and credibility’
 - <a href="https://www.nasaspaceflight.com/2022/06/lockheed-martin-mars-sample-return/" >🔗</a> **[NASA Spaceflight]** How Lockheed Martin, NASA will send a rocket to Mars to launch samples off the planet to a waiting European Orbiter
-- <a href="https://arstechnica.com/science/2022/06/after-9-difficult-months-firefly-is-set-to-take-its-next-shot-at-orbit/" >🔗</a> **[Arstechnica]** After 9 difficult months, Firefly is set to take its next shot at orbit
-- <a href="https://spacenews.com/long-march-2c-launches-nine-navigation-test-satellites-for-chinese-automaker/" >🔗</a> **[SpaceNews]** Long March 2C launches 9 navigation test satellites for Chinese automaker
-- <a href="https://spacenews.com/momentus-attempting-to-fix-anomalies-with-first-vigoride-tug/" >🔗</a> **[SpaceNews]** Momentus attempting to fix anomalies with first Vigoride tug

 ### Launch-related News 🚀